stefanoauciello/istants-pic/README.md

 3) "yarn test" in cloned folder to run application tests
 4) "yarn start" in cloned folder to start application

-In "postman-collection" folder can you find the collection of API-REST call that can you use with the backend.
+In "postman-collection" folder you may find the collection of API-REST calls that you may use with the backend.
-Obviously in POST call you should change the file location.
+Obviously you should change the file location in POST call.